MSW Resources

 All MSW students are required to take SWRK 6150: Introduction to Social Work Research as well as a Research Option of their choice.
 This curricular requirement ensures that students acquire the basic research skills for enhancing their own practice and acquire an appreciation of the role of research in theory development.
 Students learn the range of methodological strategies available for social work research while developing a commitment to the use of research in the student’s own area of specialization as well as in dealing with problems of racism and other oppressions in contemporary American society.

-Research in Field Placements
+Research in Practicum Placements

 • Aging